Donate

 Make sure the macro's cannot be triggered during printing, this will avoid the unwanted start of the loading / unloading filament macros by accidental triggering of the sensor.
 See M581 description for details.

-Connect the FS (Filament sensor signal) pin and the FU (Filament unload signal) to spare digital inputs of your main board.
-Best is to use pins from spare pin headers or unused expander board connections.
-Supply the sensor board with +3.3V and GND.
+Connect the FS (flament sensor signal) pin and the FU (filament unload signal) to spare digital inputs on your main board.
+The best is to use pins from spare pin headers or unused expander board connections.
+Supply the sensor board with +3.3V or +5V and GND.

-It is not recommended the use inputs with pull up resistor to 5V like end stop inputs.
-If these are the only spare inputs you have you may use them but in this case supply the sensor board also with 5V!
+It is not recommended to use inputs with a pull-up resistor to 5V like end stop inputs.
+If these are the only spare inputs you have, you may use them, but in this case, supply the sensor board with 5V!

-Upload the orbiter sensor configuration file, OrbiterSensorV2.2.1cfg to your configuration files as shown in the next picture:
+Upload the orbiter sensor configuration file, OrbiterSensorV2.2.03.cfg to your configuration files as shown in the next picture:

 Config screeshot